ncatlab/nlab-content/pages/1/6/7/8/8761/content.md

 The term "edge" is clearly the most usual one in modern graph theory by far.

 An alternative term, unusual in contemporary graph-theory and considered old-fashioned, is 'line'.
 (Cf., notably, [Chapter 2](#HararyGraphTheory) and many other articles of Harary's).
-The word 'line' lives on to this day in the standard technical term [[line graph]].
+The word 'line' lives on to this day in the standard technical term [[line graph]], while "edge graph" does not even lexically exist.